xan105/web-vanilla-router/README.md

 About
 =====

-Simple Vanilla JS router based on the [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API).<br/>
+Simple Vanilla JS router based on the [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API) and [URLPattern API](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern).<br/>

 📦 Scoped `@xan105` packages are for my own personal use but feel free to use them.